 Allegiant (ALGT) Stock Gains in Friday's Trading: Here's Why

-Shares of Allegiant Travel Company ALGT inched up in Friday’s (Jun 17, 2022) trading, gaining 2.59% from Thursday’s closing.
+Shares of Allegiant Travel Co.
+ALGT inched up in Friday’s (Jun 17, 2022) trading, gaining 2.59% from Thursday’s closing.
 The elevation led the stock to close the session at $117.

 The upsurge was owing to the highly impressive traffic numbers posted by Allegiant, currently carrying a Zacks Rank #3 (Hold), for May.
 Driven by upbeat air-travel demand in the United States, ALGT carried 40% more passengers, system-wide, in the month than a year ago.
 Moreover, load factor (% of seats filled with passengers) of 86.6% was the highest in the said period since the onset of the pandemic.